Ibrahim Yaacob: Collaboration with Japan during World War II

 As KMM leader, Ibrahim sought Japanese support to achieve independence, engaging in covert cooperation with Japanese intelligence before the invasion of Malaya.
 The goal of KMM was to achieve independence for Malaya through union with Indonesia.
 He accepted funds to acquire Warta Malaya as a propaganda tool, though he remained wary of Japanese intentions.
 He welcomed and worked with Japanese as he believed that Japanese would aid Malaya in gaining independence and support its fifth column activities.

 Following his release in 1942, Ibrahim reorganized KMM efforts through the formation of the Barisan Pemuda, a youth corps that assisted Japanese forces while protecting Malay civilians and soldiers.
 By mid-1942, the Japanese banned the KMM, viewing its nationalist ambitions as a threat.
 Ibrahim shifted to underground activities and reconnected with anti-Japanese groups, including the Malayan Communist Party.

 Later life and death

+Ibrahim Yaacob and Sukarni, then head of the Murba Party in Indonesia (c.
+1971).

 After World War II, Ibrahim avoided prosecution due to his role in protecting Malay soldiers during the occupation.
 He lived in Indonesia under the name Iskander Kamel Agastya, continuing to advocate for Malay-Indonesian unity until he died in Jakarta on 8 March 1979.
+During his time in Indonesia, he joined the Murba Party and contested in the 1971 Indonesian legislative election in East Java.